 Select Your Advertising Channels

 Right now, most companies are focused on digital advertising.
-Which is something we can’t argue with, as more people are online for longer periods of time since many other activities are off the table at the moment.
+This is something we can’t argue with, as more people are online for longer periods of time since many other activities are off the table at the moment.
 Therefore, do consider how Facebook or Google ads can help your business – just don’t limit yourself to digital.

 For one, everyone has digital ads right now, as we just mentioned.
 They’re coming at us constantly, and that can create mental fatigue.
 And although people are spending significantly more time online, many people have effectively learned to tune out ads that appear in headings or margins.

-Not only are we bombarded with digital ads, they are disruptive.
+Not only are we bombarded with digital ads, but they are also disruptive.
 Unless we’re online with the express purpose of shopping, advertisements disrupt the work or leisure activity we’re engaged in.
 (Who hasn’t been annoyed by an ad popping up on the screen while in the middle of something?)
 Outdoor advertising, on the other hand, doesn’t interrupt or distract you from what you’re doing!
 Billboards are much less invasive and, therefore, more likely to be taken in by viewers when they’re out on the road.
 Plus, their sheer size makes a “big” impact that other forms of advertising simply can’t compete with.

 Of course, we weren’t going to wrap this up without imploring you to consider billboard advertising with Penneco Outdoor!
 Right now, we have incentives for local businesses to allow you to maximize your advertising budget and make a big impact with your outdoor advertising.
 Don’t forget that outdoor advertising boasts an average ROI of 497%!
 Billboards make a big impact on your business – even in these economic times.
 So, let’s get your message out there to improve your cash flow!